This site was created to share Peace Corps Burkina Faso experiences and resources with others.

-The Peace Corps entered Burkina Faso, then called Upper Volta, in 1966 and operated here uninterrupted for 21 years.
+The Peace Corps entered Burkina Faso, then called Upper Volta, in 1967 and operated here uninterrupted for 21 years.
 Major projects included forestry extension, young farmer education, small enterprise development, secondary education (math, science, and English language), water well construction, agricultural and environmental extension, arts and crafts, basketball coaching, and parks development.
-From in 1987 the Peace Corps program was phased out due to local political changes, but beginning in 1995 the new government requested the re-establishment of the program.
+In 1987 the Peace Corps program was phased out due to local political changes, but in 1995 the new government requested the re-establishment of the program.

 - Currently, nearly 120 Volunteers are serving in Burkina Faso.

-- Most Volunteers live in rural villages, with a small number, who tend to be 3rd Year Volunteers, living in regional or capital cities.
+- Most Volunteers live in rural villages, with a small number living in larger regional capitals.